 The federal government has long proven its ability and powers when there is political will.
 Now is the time for action.

-Young people turned out in record numbers in 2020 to support President Biden and Vice President Harris, and tipped the scales in many swing states that were crucial to victory for Democrats.
+Young people turned out in record numbers in 2020 to support President Biden and Vice President Harris and tipped the scales in many swing states that were crucial to victory for Democrats.
 In order to restore faith in government, the Biden-Harris Administration must address the unique concerns of young voters starting with a comprehensive plan to combat everyday gun violence ravaging communities nationwide, especially communities of color.
 To start, they must appoint at least two senior-level positions in the White House: a National Director of Gun Violence Prevention (GVP) and a Director of Youth Engagement.
-The Director of GVP will be tasked with operationalizing agencies like the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the National Institutes of Health (NIH), and others which have long been structurally weakened by the gun lobby.
-The Director would likewise empanel a committee to study and recommend related reforms.
-The Director of Youth Engagement should be a young Millennial or Gen-Z, and serve on the Domestic Policy Council, advising the President and senior staff on issues of importance to young Americans.
-Finally, a record level of violence requires a record level of funding: at least $1 billion in emergency and discretionary agency funding must be directed towards community violence intervention programming and increased data collection and research on gun violence prevention.
+The Director of GVP will be tasked with operationalizing agencies like the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the National Institutes of Health (NIH), and others that have long been structurally weakened by the gun lobby.
+The Director would likewise impanel a committee to study and recommend related reforms.
+The Director of Youth Engagement should be a young Millennial or Gen-Z and serve on the Domestic Policy Council, advising the President and senior staff on issues of importance to young Americans.
+Finally, a record level of violence requires a record level of funding: at least $1 billion in emergency and discretionary agency funding must be directed toward community violence intervention programming and increased data collection and research on gun violence prevention.